 After that, other relevant requirements are assessed:

-- Common Cause Failures avoidance: Common Cause Failures (CCF) are dependent failures, consisting in multiple failures arising from a single shared cause.
+- Common Cause Failures avoidance: Common Cause Failures (CCF) are dependent failures, consisting of multiple failures arising from a single shared cause.
 These are random and systematic events that cause multiple devices, systems, or layers to fail simultaneously.
-When common cause failures are not evaluated, there is an implicit assumption that there is perfect independence between the related devices regarding design, installation, operation, maintenance and management of change the β-factor model (IEC 61508-6 Annex D) is adopted for the analysis and estimation of hardware common cause failures factor
+When common cause failures are not evaluated, there is an implicit assumption that there is perfect independence between the related devices regarding design, installation, operation, maintenance, and management of change the β-factor model (IEC 61508-6 Annex D) is adopted for the analysis and estimation of hardware common cause failures factor

 - Diagnostic Coverage constraints

 - Safety Manual minimum contents: the Certification Body carries out a detailed review of the product safety manual contents together with manufacturer personnel in order to verify the compliance with IEC 61508-2 Annex D minimum requirements.